mengchin90/general-assembly-projects/README.md

 I am a student in general assembly

-This folder content my projects
+This folder content the projects I did during the 12 weeks course